castle-games/documentation/Privacy Policy.md

 # Introduction

-We at Castle Games, Inc. (“Company”, “We”, or “Castle”) respect your privacy and are committed to protecting it through our compliance with this policy.
-This policy describes the types of information we may collect or that you may provide when you purchase, download, install, register with, access, or use the Castle application (the “App”) or website (the “Website” and collectively with the App, the “Service”).
+We at Castle Games, Inc. ("Company", "We", or "Castle") respect your privacy and are committed to protecting it through our compliance with this policy.
+This policy describes the types of information we may collect or that you may provide when you purchase, download, install, register with, access, or use the Castle application (the "App") or website (the "Website" and collectively with the App, the "Service").
 The policy also describes our practices for collecting, using, maintaining, protecting, and disclosing that information.

 We utilize third-party services who have their own privacy policies, and we encourage you to read their privacy policies before providing information on or through them.